 Applicants will be able to save their entries and continue once the application is started using the most recent unique link provided by the online application system.
 After each save, a new unique link to return to the most recent version of the application will be generated.
 Please keep the link received after the last save as well as opt-in to have that same link sent to email address provided by the applicant.
 Please use the latest unique link generated in order to return to the most recent version of the application.

 Caution: If a previous link that is not the most recent is used, a portion of all entries may be lost.
 Attachments will not save, so please do not add them until you are ready to submit.

 Applicants may use this RFA as a worksheet for compiling the application.
 CJCC recommends that applications compile all information requested in this RFA before beginning the online application.
-Applicants who experience technical difficulties or emergency circumstances should contact Cynthia Valdez, Cynthia.Valdez@cjcc.ga.gov or Jonathan Peart, Jonathan.Peart@cjcc.ga.gov.
+Please see Appendix A for a sample application.
+Applicants who experience technical difficulties or emergency circumstances should contact Jennifer Thomas, jennifer.thomas@cjcc.ga.gov or Shannon Montgomery, shannon.montgomery@cjcc.ga.gov.

-Applications must be submitted by 5:00pm on December 30, 2021.
+Applications must be submitted by 5:00pm on November 2, 2020.
 There is no commitment on the part of CJCC to fund an application or to fund it at the amount requested.

 The application must be completed and submitted in accordance with RFA guidelines for submission or the proposal may be disqualified.
 Applications for funding will undergo reviews by CJCC staff, the Victim Assistance Grants Committee, and the Council.
 At any point during these reviews, a decision not to fund a project or any part thereof may be made.
 These decisions are within the complete discretion of CJCC.

+Certification and Completion

-Certification and Completion when you are finished with this section.
+To finalize the application, please enter requested information for the point of contact and enter the name of the person submitting the application to certify completion.
+Remember to submit the application when you are finished with this section.
 If more than one application is submitted for the same grant number, CJCC will only accept the most recent application.

-To finalize the application, please enter requested information for the point of contact and enter the name of the person submitting the application to certify completion.
-Remember to submit the application